William Dalton and Mary Brockenbrough

 - Genealogies of Hughes, Dalton, Martin, Henderson by Lucy

 Henderson Horton, 1922, pg.
-78-79 say in part: "From family papers
+78-79 say in part: "Old family papers

-proves that Samuel Dalton (1699-1802) of Mayo River, Rockingham Co.,
+prove that Samuel Dalton (1699-1802) of Mayo River, Rockingham Co.,

 NC, and John Dalton (1722-1777) of the firm Carlyle and Dalton in

-Alexandria, VA. were Brothers.
+Alexandria, VA. were brothers.
 [Ed.
 Note: No one since seems to

 know the source of these "family papers," and no other evidence that